jordyvanvorselen/blog/content/posts/flutter-silent-notifications/index.md

 In Android we have to create a notification channel to be able to show local notifications.
 This notification channel two properties that are of interest: `Importance` and `Priority`.

-Priority is only used for Android 7.1 and lower according to [the documentation](https://developer.android.com/develop/ui/views/notifications/channels#importance), so that was not of interest for us here.
-The importance setting however, *was* interesting.
-But we already set to max priority in our code, so what could possibly be wrong?
+`Priority` is only used for Android 7.1 and lower according to [the documentation](https://developer.android.com/develop/ui/views/notifications/channels#importance), so that was not of interest for us here.
+The `importance` setting however, *was* interesting.
+But wait - we already set this to max in our code?
+What could possibly be wrong?

 ```dart
 static final _channel = AndroidNotificationChannel(